edwinjon/eda_hmeq_dataset/README.md

 ### - Handle Missing Value
 ### - Create some visualisation to get insight
 ### - Change Categorical String Columns into Categorical Numerical Columns

+# THANK YOU for your time to read this!! :)